hydroflame521/StateFarmClient/README.md

 -   _**Reset**_: deletes all locally stored variables, resetting the client config to defaults.  _Warning_: some are used by the game too so you may lose your saved username and some stats.
 ![client tab](https://cdn.discordapp.com/attachments/898816619344699436/1188354874577002516/image.png)
 ## Binding Modules:
 With the exception of the color pickers and some links, these should all be bindable to a key of your choice.
 Press the binds button in the tab, and click on the button next to the module you want to bind.
 Press a key to bind it, or alternatively press Delete to remove the bind.
 Use this flexibility to your advantage to be more stealthy, or secure more kills.
 Eg: switch to  **Nearest**  targeting when being attacked, and then to  **Pointing At**  when sniping.
 # [](https://github.com/Hydroflame522/StateFarmClient/blob/main/README.md#gameplay-strategies)Gameplay Strategies:
--   _**Choose your weapon wisely**_: Statefarm client synergies with certian weapons better than others, use them to your advantage.
+-   _**Choose your weapon wisely**_: StateFarm client synergises with certain weapons better than others, use them to your advantage.
-> Aimbot (especially with prediction enabled) in powerful with weapons that require high levels of aim, and weak with weapons that do not rely on aiming.
+> Aimbot (especially with prediction enabled) is powerful with weapons that require high levels of aim, and weak with weapons that do not rely on aiming.
 >
 |                |Aimbot synergies                 |Strategy                       |
 |----------------|-------------------------------|-----------------------------|